Hochschild homology of structured algebras: Examples and applications

+induced by a quasi-isomorphism of multi-functor $A\arsim B$.
+The then result follows from a multivariable version of Proposition~\ref{qi}. \end{proof}

 The action on the Hochschild complex given by Theorem~\ref{action} is easy to implement explicitly in the case of strict Frobenius algebras because operations involve fewer terms than in the general case.
 Figure~\ref{products} (a-c) gives examples of graphs representing the product (pair of pants with two inputs and one output), the coproduct (pair of pants with one input and two outputs) and the $\Delta$--operator (degree 1 operator with one closed input and one closed output).
 We give now the explicit formulas for the action of these graphs on the Hochschild complex of a strict Frobenius algebra.
+Note that, because these operations are images of corresponding operations in $\OC$ generating a BV and a co-BV structure, we know that the product and $\Delta$ as well as the coproduct and $\De$ satisfy the BV relation.
+By Proposition~\ref{non-vanish}, the co-BV structure is a priori a non-trivial one.
+On the other hand, as we will see, the product in $\SD$ is rather trivial and hence the corresponding BV structure is rather trivial.
+We refer to Remark~\ref{GHrem} below for a product giving a less degenerate BV-structure in the case of commutative Frobenius algebras.

 Let $A$ be a strict symmetric Frobenius algebra.
 To obtain the action of a (sum of) graph(s) $G$ representing a chain in $\SD_d$, on a chain in the Hochschild complex of $A$, we need to follow the prescription laid out in Section \ref{ks_section} (together with the appendix Section~\ref{signsub} for the signs).
 In Figure~\ref{products}(a-c), we have made a choice of an ordering of the vertices, and of an orientation of the edges.
 The chosen orientation of each graph is then the orientation corresponding to considering the graph as a composition of the operations at each vertex in this ordering, with their canonical orientation (see Section~\ref{signsub}).
 Figure~\ref{products}(a'-c') shows the non-trivial graphs created when applying the procedure described in Section \ref{ks_section}.